baiway/Python-lessons/lesson3/README.md

     print("You can't sit with us")
 ```

-**Task 1:** write a simple Python program that generates two random numbers `num1` and `num2`, asks the user to do something with them (e.g. add them together, or multiply them), then checks whether the user got the answer right.
+**Task 1:** write a simple Python program that generates two random numbers `num1` and `num2`, asks the user to do something with them (e.g. add them together, or multiply them -- you decide), then checks whether the user got the answer right.
 Use the code below to start you off.
 ```python
 import random